 At startup, GoAnywhere MFT creates an outbound connection to GoAnywhere Gateway, which is used as a "control channel" for passing commands and messages between the products.
 This control channel will initially provide the proxy details (IP and port mappings) to GoAnywhere Gateway, at which point it will start up "listeners" on the designated IPs and ports for incoming traffic.

-When an external client (trading partner) connects to a listener on GoAnywhere Gateway in the DMZ, GoAnywhere Gateway will make a request over the control channel to GoAnywhere MFT in the private/internal network.
+A reverse proxy is an intermediate connection point that serves as a gateway between users and your origin server.
+This type of proxy server retrieves files or other resources on behalf of a client.
+In the case of GoAnywhere Gateway’s reverse proxy, when an external client (trading partner) connects to a listener on GoAnywhere Gateway in the DMZ, GoAnywhere Gateway will make a request over the control channel to GoAnywhere MFT in the private/internal network.
 GoAnywhere MFT will then create a new outbound data channel to GoAnywhere Gateway.
 This data channel will be attached to the desired service (e.g. FTP, FTPS, SFTP, HTTP/s) and all traffic for that session will be routed over this new data channel including client authentication requests, data and commands.
 When the session is terminated, the corresponding data channel will be removed.